 The Northern Healthcare Enhanced Supported Living Model aims to support people with long-term mental health conditions to become more independent and achieve their goals in a safe, comfortable living environment.

 Our services all have their own personality, brought to life by our residents and our teams.
 But, our enhanced supported living model ensures that the quality of support provided is consistently high.

 All our services provide rehabilitation and step-down programmes to adults with mental health needs and who may have behaviours that challenge.
-To help people on their recovery journey, each person we support within a service will have an independent tenancy agreement with a housing association.
+To help people on their recovery journey, each person we support within our services will have an independent tenancy agreement with a housing association.